wrandtkeflvc/fl_islandora_forms/README.txt

 Dublin Core labeled fields mapped to MODS.
 This is not deployed on Florida Islandora sites at this time.

+How Florida Islandora deploys a new form across about 20 sites:  Once a form (or a new version of a form) is finalized on the development server, that form is copied over to the test and production servers via SSH.
+Then a forms.pl script is run which updates the form across Islandora sites.

 Background information on how Florida Islandora is using Islandora Forms:

 Florida Islandora is a large consortial system used by public universities and colleges in Florida.
 Each university or college with a site has it's own Drupal front end, and sites share a Fedora Commons install.